Photo by ctblogger

 I walked into the office (at the time, I worked for a book publishing company) and everywhere I looked, I saw complete chaos.
 The internet completely shut down (the WTC was a major internet hub for communications), people were on their cell phones trying to get in touch with friends and loved ones who worked in the city.
 There was no way to get any information except for the radio (we had no TVs in the building) so people resorted to running outside and getting their news reports from car radios.

-I remember the moment hearing that there was a major explosion at the first tower and my heart dropped as I realized that a friend of mine worked at the tower from time to time and none of my friends knew whether or not he was at the WTC on that day...he had a young son and a daughter on the way.
+I remember the moment hearing that there was a major explosion at the first tower and my heart dropped as I realized that a friend of mine worked at the towers from time to time and none of my friends knew whether or not he was at the WTC on that day...he had a young son and a daughter on the way.

 That was a brief look at what I remember the most from that day and to be honest, I don't even know why I'm writing this for.